 Turks and Caicos beaches are broken down into five main areas, all of which contain multiple individual beaches.
 The areas include Providenciales, Caicos Cays, North Caicos, Middle Caicos, and Grand Turk.

 The Providenciales area has four main beaches.
-Grace Bay is by far the largest and most popular beach on Provo.
+Grace Bay Beach is by far the largest and most popular beach on Provo.
 It has frequently been named one of the world’s best beaches and is home to many exclusive resorts and island activities.
 Malcolm Beach is a secluded oasis situated at the northwest point of Macine National Park and can only be accessed by boat.
 Long Bay, Sapo Ailla Bay, and Taylor Bay are smaller areas that are all part of the Chalk Sound.

 Caicos Cays contains 2 major beaches/islands.
 Pine Cay is the go-to location for many Caribbean based photo shoots.
 Parrot Cay is not as large or well known as Pine Cay, but that doesn’t mean it isn’t just as beautiful.

 North Caicos houses 4 major beach getaways.
 Whitby Beach is the cove for three main cays, and is the prime snorkeling spot for adventuress.
 Pelican Point Beach has beautiful conch shells of al different sizes, which are dispersed over the beautiful beach area.
 Horse-stable beach is more for the naturist in all of us, being known as the best bird watching spot for all of Turks and Caicos.
 Sandy Point is a great area for anyone looking to explore, and have a relaxing beach day.
 Visit our property The Whitby in North Caicos.

 Middle Caicos contains two major beaches of interest in the area.
 Mudjun Harbor is graced with limestone cliffs, and windswept coves that are perfect for exploring and snorkeling.
 Bambarra Beach is used for the yearly Middle Caicos Day party in August, and Valentines Day model sailboat races.
 Visit our property Mudjin Harbour in Middle Caicos.